shichao-an/notes/docs/c/index.md

 #### Incomplete Types

-The C standard (C99) allows us to declare objects of incomplete types in a context where there sizes aren’t needed.
+The C standard (C99) allows us to declare objects of incomplete types in a context where their sizes aren’t needed.

 In the following code: